 Shir Daphna-Tekoah and Ayelet Harel

-In her groundbreaking book Trauma and Recovery, Judith Herman points outd the interconnectedness of the study of the trauma of war, abuse, exploitation, and violence with social and political responsibility.
-Herman emphasized the fact that many trauma victims find that society is not interested in hearing their experiences,. moreover, they even experience social exclusion.
-This is more severe when it comes to women and children who have suffered physical and sexual violence, as their status is inferior in the first place to that of heroic warriors.
-Herman urged therapists and trauma researchers not to succumb to the temptation to hide behind a neutral professional position and stressed the need to battle the professional tendency to blame the victims, and even make them transparent or muted.
-This challenge to the study of trauma and the treatment of trauma also challenges therapies, especially for those who engage invarious forms of violence.
-Ex- combatants are not victims, but nevertheless often report that no one, including mental-health professionals, wants to listen to their narratives about the trauma of the war and learn about the price of it.
-Our research follows Herman’s advice and delves into ,women combatants’ traumas, pain, dilemmas; and offers mental-health professionals ways to avoid binning and tagging and to enable careful listening.
+In her groundbreaking book Trauma and Recovery, Judith Herman noted the interconnection between the study of the trauma of war, abuse, exploitation, and violence with social and political responsibility.
+Herman emphasized that many trauma victims find that society is not interested in hearing their experiences, and moreover, they even feel social exclusion.
+This is more severe regarding women and children who have suffered physical and sexual violence, as their status is considered inherently inferior to that of heroic warriors.
+Herman urged therapists and people researching the topic of trauma not to succumb to the temptation to hide behind a neutral professional position.
+She stressed the need to overcome the professional tendency to blame the victims, and even make them feel invisible or silenced.
+This challenge to the study and treatment of trauma also challenges therapists, especially those who address various types of violence.
+Ex- combatants are not victims, but nevertheless often report that no one, including mental health professionals, wants to listen to their narratives about the trauma of war and its price.
+Our research follows Herman’s advice and delves into women combatants’ trauma, pain, and dilemmas.
+It offers ways for mental health professionals to avoid categorizing and labelling, and to enable careful listening.

 Keywords: Combat Trauma; Combat Women; Mental Health; War; Military; Trauma; IDF